Comprehensive study of solar type II radio bursts and the properties of the associated shock waves: Observation and Data Analysis

 \section{Observation and Data Analysis}

 We conducted a comprehensive analysis of the type II bursts associated with coronal shock waves using data from various observatories and spacecraft.
 In total, ten type II events from Solar Cycle 25 were analysed.
-The events were selected based on the availability of radio imaging observations from the Nançay Radioheliograph (NRH; \citealp{kerdraon_nancay_1997}).
+The events were selected based on the availability of radio imaging observations from the Nançay Radioheliograph \citep[NRH; ][]{kerdraon_nancay_1997}.
 To minimise ionospheric effects, events from the European winter months were generally excluded.
 However, when winter events were considered, only those occurring near local noon were selected, ensuring that the Sun was close to its maximum altitude in the sky to minimise ionospheric propagation effects.
 Of the events analysed in this study, eight exhibited a clear association with a CME.
 The remaining two events were associated with a flare and a propagating EUV wave (April 22, 2022 and March 11, 2025).

-The radio spectrum data used in this study primarily come from Observations Radiospectrographiques pour FEDOME et l’Etude des Eruptions Solaires (ORFEES; \citealp{hamini_orfees_2021}) at frequncies of $144 - 1004$ MHz and are supplemented at lower frequencies ($<144$~MHz) by other observatories, such as the Nançay Decameter Array (NDA; \citealp{lecacheux_nancay_2000}), the LOw Frequency ARray (LOFAR; \citealp{van_haarlem_lofar_2013, zhang_incremental_2022}) and several e-CALLISTO stations \citep{benz_callisto_2005} such as Landschlacht, Germany (DLR), Alexandria, HUMAIN, and DENMARK.
-The Stokes I images from NRH at frequencies 150, 173 and 228~MHz are used to investigate the location of the type II sources.
+The radio spectrum data used in this study primarily come from Observations Radiospectrographiques pour FEDOME et l’Etude des Eruptions Solaires \citep[ORFEES; ][]{hamini_orfees_2021} at frequncies of $144 - 1004$ MHz and are supplemented at lower frequencies ($<144$~MHz) by other observatories, such as the Nançay Decameter Array \citep[NDA; ][]{lecacheux_nancay_2000}, the LOw Frequency ARray \citep[LOFAR; ][]{van_haarlem_lofar_2013, zhang_incremental_2022} and several e-CALLISTO stations \citep{benz_callisto_2005} such as Landschlacht, Germany (DLR), Alexandria, and HUMAIN.
+The Stokes I images from NRH at frequencies 150, 173 and 228~MHz are used to discern the location of the type II sources.